cotedi-project/cotedi-project.github.io/docs/news/page_83/index.md

 partner:
 - rklemke
 language: English
+description: CoTEDI's Christian Glahn and Roland Klemke moderated a workshop on using robots to learn and teach with robots at the JTEL Summer School 2024 in Gabicce Mare, Pesaro, Italy on 18th May 2024.
+20 Ph.D.-candidates from the field of technology-enhanced learning learned and engaged with Grove Zero Robots for contextual tangible computational thinking.

 ---

-CoTEDI&#39;s Christian Glahn and Roland Klemke moderated a workshop on using robots to learn and teach with robots at the [JTEL Summer School 2024](https://ea-tel.eu/jtelss24) in Gabicce Mare, Pesaro, Italy on 18th May 2024.
-20 Ph.D.-candidates from the field of technology-enhanced learning learned and engaged with [Grove Zero Robots](https://www.seeedstudio.com/TinkerGen-Grove-Zero-c-1984.html) and explored [ZHAW&#39;s](https://dxi.ai/2021/08/22/memn/) ideas on *contextual tangible computational thinking without code*.

 ### Concept of the workshop